 “Was surprised as shit to hear from you.
 What do you want to know?
 I’m a dental hygienist.
 Exciting, huh?”

-When the waitress returned, Patrick noticed the tiny rose tattoo on Sonja’s left arm.
+When the waitress returned, he noticed the tiny rose tattoo on Sonja’s left arm.
 He hoisted his shot and his companion did the same.
-Patrick scrunched his face after downing the whiskey, while Sonja didn’t flinch.
+He scrunched his face after downing the whiskey, while Sonja didn’t flinch.

 “Was interviewing for a job when I saw Flannigan.
 Got hired as a producer at WGBH.
 It’s the PBS station in Boston.”